scottc-bio/metaLoc/README.md

 ```

-This will use 'assets/test.fasta', which contains the two contig sequences:
+This will use `assets/test.fasta` which contains the two contig sequences:

 - The first 10 Kbp of the first contig of the *Aspergillus nidulans* var. *acristatus* genome assembly [GCA_047715555.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_047715555.1/)
 - The first 10 Kbp of the first contig of the *Escherichia coli* metagenomic genome assembly [GCA_977857295.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_977857295.1/)

-The workflow will be run in 'mixed' mode (see [Parameters](#parameters)), to utilise the entire workflow with Phobius 1.01 as the transmembrane helix predictor.
+The workflow will be run in `mixed` mode (see [Parameters](#parameters)), to utilise the entire workflow with Phobius 1.01 as the transmembrane helix predictor.

 # Parameters